jitendrakumararkha/Recipe-Finder-Web-Application/README.md

 How to run project

-1)Download zip file of this repository:  from   https://github.com/jitendrakumararkha/ShopBrowsify-website.
+1)Download zip file of this repository:  from  https://github.com/jitendrakumararkha/Recipe-Finder-Web-Application.

+2) Go to Green code Button

+3) Download Zip folder of this code

-2)Extract zip folder
+4)Extract zip folder on computer

-3)Open it on vs code
+5)Open it on vs code

-4)Run home.html file on live server in your web browser.
+6)Run home.html file on live server in your web browser.

 Credits